poorlyordered/HomeSchool/testing/reports/testing_progress_tracker.md

 ## Next Focus Areas

-1. Implement tests for GuardianManagement component (In Progress)
+1. Fix StudentDashboard test failure (BUG-002)
 2. Implement tests for AccountSettings component
 3. Implement tests for CourseManagement component
 4. Implement tests for TestScoreManagement component
 5. Implement tests for TestScores component
-6. Fix identified bugs (based on priority)
+6. Fix other identified bugs (based on priority)

 ## Progress Summary

+- Implemented course grouping by category feature in StudentDashboard and GuardianDashboard
+- Created GroupedCourseList component for displaying courses organized by category
+- Added database migration for linking courses to standard courses
+- Identified new test failure in StudentDashboard related to the recent changes (BUG-002)
+- GuardianManagement tests have been implemented and are now passing
 - StudentManagement tests have been fixed and are now passing
-- Next components to test: GuardianManagement, AccountSettings, CourseManagement, TestScoreManagement, and TestScores
+- Next components to test: AccountSettings, CourseManagement, TestScoreManagement, and TestScores

 ## Notes